Grain-Free Dog Food Quick Picks

 - Lamb Meal

-- Pea protein is a healthy ingredient used in many dog foods, but some argue that its high protein content allows manufacturers to use less meat-based protein in the recipe, while still producing a “high protein” product.
+- Pea protein is a healthy ingredient used in many dog foods, but some argue that its high protein content allows manufacturers to use less meat-based protein in the recipe, while still producing a “high protein dog food” product.

 - Dehydrated alfalfa meal is considered a low-value filler by some owners, but it is a safe, healthy source of (plant-based) protein and fiber.
 It is not dangerous or toxic to your dog in any way.